aidatuhcic/abandonedwebcharlie/README.md

 - Sorting the data by total amounts.
 - Added the hosted feature layers to AGOL for 2015 to 2019 data layers.
 - Added the Parks of Toronto Hosted Feature layer to AGOL.
+- Sent team a few links from ArcGIS Solutions that can be used for our web solution

 Due: